Debbie Mauger, MA, LMHC #8763

-Emily is a Licensed Mental Health Counselor in the state of Florida.
-After receiving her Bachelor’s degree in Health Education and Behavior from the University of Florida, she went on to serve the Florida community in HIV prevention and patient care through a variety of public health settings.
-Impacted by her own personal counseling and those she met in the field, Emily decided to pursue a Master’s in Counseling from Reformed Theological Seminary in order to be able to walk with others through their stories of pain and wounding in the hope of finding freedom.
 Emily considers it a privilege to walk alongside clients as they explore their stories, and believes that change happens in the context of safe, trusting relationships.
-Tailoring each session to the needs of the client by implementing a variety of therapeutic modalities such as talk therapy, expressive arts, and sand tray therapy, Emily enjoys working with women, men, and adolescents struggling with anger, issues related to sexuality, trauma, and relationship.
-Outside of the counseling room, she enjoys spending time with close friends, visiting local coffee shops, and cooking new recipes
+After receiving her Bachelor’s degree in Health Education and Behavior from the University of Florida, Emily served the Florida community in HIV prevention and patient care through a variety of public health settings.
+Impacted by her own personal counseling and those she met in the field, she decided to pursue a Master’s in Counseling from Reformed Theological Seminary to walk with others through their stories of pain with the hopes of finding freedom.

 Please contact Emily directly at 407-951-8829 ext 711 or email@example.com

 Jenny Hackney, MA, IMH #22775